Nick Gilder: Biography

-Armand Van Helden sampled "Rockaway" on his 2005 club hit, "When the Lights Go Down."
-The following year Nemesis recorded "Hot Child in the City" for their 2006 debut CD, Rise Up and Rocket recorded "Backstreet Noise" for their CD, Girls with Candy Hearts.
+Armand van Helden sampled "Rockaway" on his 2005 club hit, "When the Lights Go Down."
+The next year Nemesis recorded "Hot Child in the City" for their 2006 debut CD, Rise Up and Rocket recorded "Backstreet Noise" for the band's CD, Girls with Candy Hearts.

-Gilder was to release an album called A Night on the Town, A Day in the Country in 2005, but it was shelved.

-Gilder returned to Canada in the mid-1990s, where he continues to tour as of 2020 (until COVID-19 pandemic in Canada).
-He has settled in the Vancouver, British Columbia area, where he lives with his family.
+Gilder was set to release an album called A Night on the Town, A Day in the Country in 2005, but it was shelved.
+He returned to Canada in the mid-1990s, where he continues to tour as of 2020 (until the COVID-19 pandemic began).
+He has settled in the Vancouver, British Columbia area where he lives with his family.